A Geomechanically-Informed Framework for Wellbore Trajectory Prediction: Integrating First-Principles Kinematics with a Rigorous Derivation of Gated Recurrent Networks: Theoretical Background and Related Work

 \subsubsection{From Petrophysical Logs to Mechanical Properties}

 Petrophysical well logs, while no actual measurement of the strength of the rock, are good surrogates of the mechanics governing drillability and wellbore stability.
-The properties used as inputs in the present study (Gamma Ray, Porosity, Permeability, Fluvial Facies, Net-to-Gross) are all common inputs in the industry for the build-up of MEMs. \begin{itemize} \item \textbf{Gamma Ray (GAMMA):} This log assesses natural radioactivity and is the most important indicator of lithology, separating clean sandstones (low GAMMA) and shales (high GAMMA).
-The shales are generally weaker and more plastic than sandstones, resulting in varying drilling responses. \item \textbf{Porosity (POROSITY):} Void space in a rock.
-Higher porosity generally indicates lower strength of the rock and lower Young's Modulus (rigidity). \item \textbf{Permeability (PERM):} Measure of how much a rock can let in or pass by fluids.
+The properties used as inputs in the present study (Gamma Ray, Porosity, Permeability, Fluvial Facies, Net-to-Gross) are all common inputs in the industry for the build-up of MEMs.

+\paragraph{Gamma Ray (GAMMA):} This log assesses natural radioactivity and is the most important indicator of lithology, separating clean sandstones (low GAMMA) and shales (high GAMMA).
+The shales are generally weaker and more plastic than sandstones, resulting in varying drilling responses. \paragraph{Porosity (POROSITY):} Void space in a rock.
+Higher porosity generally indicates lower strength of the rock and lower Young's Modulus (rigidity). \paragraph{Permeability (PERM):} Measure of how much a rock can let in or pass by fluids.
 Though not a direct indicator of strength, it has frequently been correlated with porosity and grain diameter, both of which generally reduce strength.
-Furthermore, very high permeability can affect the pressure balance at the bit face, affecting stability. \item \textbf{Fluvial Facies (FLUVIALFACIES) \& Net-to-Gross (NETGROSS):} These are interpreted geology attributes that give a higher-level background.
+Furthermore, very high permeability can affect the pressure balance at the bit face, affecting stability. \paragraph{Fluvial Facies (FLUVIALFACIES) \& Net-to-Gross (NETGROSS):} These are interpreted geology attributes that give a higher-level background.
 Facies categories give an indication of the depositational environment and are accompanied by particular lithologies as well as rock textures.
-Net-to-Gross expresses the quantity of reservoir quality rock, that often differs in mechanics from non-reservoir rock. \end{itemize}
+Net-to-Gross expresses the quantity of reservoir quality rock, that often differs in mechanics from non-reservoir rock.